kptdev/kpt/site/reference/pkg/cat/README.md

 kpt pkg cat [FILE | DIR]

 DIR:
-  Path to a directory with KRM resource files.
+  Path to a directory with resources.
 Defaults to the current working directory.

 FILE:
-  Path to a KRM file.
+  Path to a resource file.
 ```

 <!--mdtogo-->